WestDRI/wgpages/content/julia20230420/badSpeedupSolution.md

 With the unbalanced load, it is possible to improve performance somewhat with dynamic scheduling using either channels (not covered in our workshop) or Threads.@spawn but it'll make the code a little bit more complex.

-The following asynchronous solution written by Jeremiah O'Neil (University of Ottawa)
+The following asynchronous solution was written by Jeremiah O'Neil (University of Ottawa):

 ```jl
 function juliaSet(height, width)